A. A. Luce

 Arthur Aston Luce MC MRIA (21 August 1882 – 28 June 1977) was professor of philosophy at Trinity College Dublin, and also Precentor of St Patrick's Cathedral, Dublin (1952–1973).
 Luce held many clerical appointments, including Vice-Provost of Trinity from 1946 to 1952.
 He was widely known as an authority on the philosopher George Berkeley.
-His fellowship of Trinity College from 1912 to 1977 is a record.
+His fellowship of Trinity College from 1912 to 1977 is a college record.

 Life

 Education

 Luce was born in Gloucester on 21 August 1882.
 He was the fourth son of the Reverend John James Luce and Alice Luce (née Stubbs).
 He was educated at Lindley Lodge School and Eastbourne College.
 He entered Trinity College Dublin in 1901.
 He obtained his BA in 1905, BD in 1908 and MA in 1911.

 Early academic work

 Luce's earlier work focuses largely on theological matters within Christianity.
 His academic career was interrupted by World War I, in which he served with the 12th Royal Irish Rifles.
 He was awarded the Military Cross in 1917.
-After the war, he published "Monophysitism Past and Present" (1921) which deals with the nature of Jesus and his relationship to the world.
+After the war, he published Monophysitism Past and Present (1921), which deals with the nature of Jesus and his relationship to the world.
 The following year, he published his Donnellan Lectures on Henri Bergson where he examined issues in psychology and evolution as well as religion.